Who can edit the contents of a hosted feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 You cannot enable editing or synchronization on joined hosted feature layer views.

-5. Check Keep track of changes to the data (add, update, delete features) to track changes made to the hosted feature layer's spatial and nonspatial attributes.
+- Enable the Keep track of changes to the data (add, update, delete features) toggle button to track changes made to the hosted feature layer's spatial and nonspatial attributes.

 The Keep track of changes to the data (add, update, delete features) option allows custom applications to identify which features have been added, updated, or deleted.
 This setting is enabled automatically when you publish a tile layer from the hosted feature layer, because it is necessary to keep the two layers in sync.